Transformers Simulate MLE for Sequence Generation in Bayesian Networks: Problem Setup

 \textbf{Maximum likelihood estimation of conditional probabilities.} To measure the performance of transformers, we consider comparing the output of the transformer with the optimal conditional distribution estimation given by maximizing the likelihood.
 For discrete random variables, it is will-known that the maximum likelihood estimation is obtained by \textit{frequency counting}.
 Specifically, suppose that at a certain step in the autoregressive sampling procedure, the model is aiming to sample the $m_0$-th variable.
 Denote by $\cP(m_0)$ the set consisting of the indices of the parents of $X_{m_0}$.
 Then, the sampling probability vector $\pb^{\mathrm{MLE}}_{m_0}\in \RR^d$ given by MLE is

 Further by the fact that $\xb_{mi}$'s and $\xb_{mq}$'s are one-hot vectors, we can also write

-To compare a function output $\fb\in \RR^d$ with the optimal solution above, we consider the total variation distance between the two corresponding distributions.
+To compare a function output $\fb\in \RR^d$ with the MLE solution above, we consider the total variation distance between the two corresponding distributions.
 Specifically, if $\fb$ is a distribution vector (i.e., $\fb \in \RR_+^d$ and $\sum_{i=1}^d \fb_i = 1$), then we define